shasankp000/OpenClawde-Dev/README.md

 # OpenClawde Supervisor

-A Python-based supervisor for managing OpenCode agent workflows with approval gates and policy enforcement.
+A Python-based supervisor for managing OpenCode agent workflows with approval gates and policy enforcement for integration with OpenClaw as a skill.

 **OpenClaw Compatible** - This project is designed as an OpenClaw skill and can be installed using `install.sh` for seamless integration with the OpenClaw ecosystem.